 It sounds like silly marketing guff, but for me, it actually did make the mouse feel more accurate and responsive.
 While I didn’t feel the need to make it go any faster, the ability to slow it down in line with my hand movement was more useful than I expected, whether it was aiming down a sights in-game or simply following lines of text in an online article.
 That’s not a bad feature to have on a mouse that costs just £30/$40, and personally I think it goes a long way in redeeming that slightly irritating side button problem it has.

-On the whole, though, I liked the Rival 110 very much and claims a deserved place on my best gaming mouse list.
+On the whole, though, I liked the Rival 110 very much and claims a deserved place on my list of the top gaming mice. list.
 Mainly for its size and lack of go-faster gaming grooves, but its customisation options aren’t half-bad either.
 Yes, the Roccat Kone Aimo’s got more bells and whistles, but it also costs twice as much.
 If you’re looking for something simpler and less expensive, the Rival 110 will do just fine.